QiuYukang/5G-LENA/doc/source/nr-module.rst

       f_{c}(i) = f_{c}(i-1) + \delta_{PUSCH,c}(i - K_{PUSCH})

-   where: :math:`\delta_{PUSCH,c}` is a correction value, also referred to as a TPC command and is included in PDCCH with DCI; :math:`\delta_{PUSCH,c}(i - K_{PUSCH})` was signalled on PDCCH/EPDCCH with DCI for serving cell :math:`c` on subframe :math:`(i - K_{PUSCH})`; :math:`K_{PUSCH} = 4` for FDD.
+   where :math:`\delta_{PUSCH,c}` is a correction value, also referred to as a TPC command and is included in PDCCH with DCI; :math:`\delta_{PUSCH,c}(i - K_{PUSCH})` was signalled on PDCCH/EPDCCH with DCI for serving cell :math:`c` on subframe :math:`(i - K_{PUSCH})`; :math:`K_{PUSCH} = 4` for FDD.

    If UE has reached :math:`P_{CMAX,c}(i)` for serving cell :math:`c`, positive TPC commands for serving cell :math:`c` are not accumulated.
 If UE has reached minimum power, negative TPC commands are not accumulated.
-   Minimum UE power is defined in TS36.101 section 6.2.3.
+   Minimum UE power is defined in TS 36.101 section 6.2.3.
 Default value is -40 dBm.

    If Accumulation Mode is not enabled :math:`f_{c}(i)` is given by: